Intesa to commit up to 76 million euros to Alitalia capital hike

-MILAN Italy's biggest retail bank Intesa Sanpaolo (ISP.MI) said on Tuesday it would commit up to 76 million euros ($102.63 million)to Alitalia's 300-million euro capital increase.
+MILAN Italy's biggest retail bank Intesa Sanpaolo (ISP.MI) said on Tuesday it would commit up to 76 million euros (64.2 million pounds) to Alitalia's 300-million euro capital increase.

 The bank, an Alitalia shareholder, said in a statement it would subscribe to its quota of the cash call, or 26 million euros.